 - You’ll then paste this code where you’d like the map to appear on your site.
 Since we’ve yet to dive into publishing a new page or post, you can bookmark this section for now, or go ahead and jump to the publishing section below to get your map up, likely on a page for your venue information.

 - Paste the code directly into your HTML editor.
 (You can switch between the Visual and HTML editors using the tab at the top-right of the editing box.)

 - Click Publish (or Save Draft if you’re not finished building the page).
 You’ll see the code has changed — WordPress has converted this code so it’ll display correctly on your site!

 Here’s an example of what your map will look like on the page:

 Set up email notifications for updates

 Many of your guests will likely want to receive updates on your journey, planning, and the event itself.
-The Follow Blog Widget allows guests to subscribe to your wedding website and receive email notifications each time you publish a new post.
-Here it is in action on the Forever theme:
+The Follow Blog widget allows guests to subscribe to your wedding website and receive email notifications each time you publish a new post.
+Here it is in action on the Toujours theme:

 Widget title for non-followers: Text displayed for site visitors who haven’t yet subscribed to your site.

 Widget title for followers: Text shown to a site visitor who is already subscribed to your site.